colejarczyk/doc/api/campaign.rst

-Get all campaigns available for logged in customer
+Get all campaigns available for a logged-in customer
 --------------------------------------------------

-To get all campaigns available you need to call the ``/api/customer/campaign/available`` endpoint with the ``GET`` method.
+To get all campaigns available, you need to call the ``/api/customer/campaign/available`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^